-The Judicial Performance Evaluation Commission (JPEC) was established by the legislature in 2008.
+The Judicial Performance Evaluation Commission (JPEC) was established by the legislature in 2008 to help you get to know your judges.
 Its goals are:

 - To collect and disseminate valid information about each judge’s performance so that voters may make informed decisions about whether or not to retain that judge in office;